LearnYouSomeComputer/Tools-For-Programming/04-Bash-Scripting.md

 	done
 }

+# Call parrot() with some arguments
 parrot These are "several arguments"
 ```

-(Note that `shift` throws away the first argument and shifts all the remaining arguments down one.)
+(`shift` is a built-in that throws away the first argument and shifts all the remaining arguments down one.)

 To return something, the easiest solution is to `echo` it and have the caller catch the value: